 His hot topics in teaching and research are model building and modeling methodology, focusing on “model-based semantic integration of heterogeneous information systems”.
 Dr. Kutsche has many publications in the foundations and applications of this area, as well as comprehensive experience in national and international project leadership.
 In the past years, he was (co-)chair of several international conferences, and invited speaker in conferences, international cooperations and with industry.
 Presently, he is Science Chair of the BIZWARE initiative, after BIZYCLE a second large-scale project of TU Berlin and industry (SMEs), funded by German BMBF.
 Beside his activities at TU Berlin, he is engaged as research coordinator ‘Modeling’ at the institute Fraunhofer FIRST.

-Nacéra Seghouani Bennacer is a full Professor at Computer Science Department of CentraleSupélec, member and co-coordinator of ModHel team of LRI laboratory (Laboratoire de Recherche en Informatique).
-She is the coordinator of Decision Support and Business Intelligence Master International track program of Paris-Saclay university.
+Nacéra Seghouani Bennacer is a full Professor at Computer Science Department of CentraleSupélec, member of LaHDAK team of LRI laboratory (Laboratoire de Recherche en Informatique).
+She is the coordinator of Decision Support and Business Intelligence Master and International track program of Paris-Saclay University.
 Her research topics are related to information extraction from massive, real time, ambiguous, multilingual text data and graph data for different purposes such as building user profiles from social networks, discovering user interests for recommandation systems, analyzing hidden dimensions revealing some personality traits of users, with a strong focus on how to represent, store, integrate, evolve and query such massive data using flexible and NoSQL Datastores and the underlying technologies.

 Francesca Bugiotti is an assistant professor at CentraleSupélec, Saclay.
-She received her Dr. Ing. degree in Computer Engineering from Università “Roma Tre” with a thesis on heterogeneity in databases.
-She worked as an intern and as a post-doc at Inria Saclay studying the problem of indexing RDF datasets in a cloud infrastructure and studying efficient data storage mechanisms for heterogeneous data in the cloud, supported by Inria in connection with the KIC EIT ICT Labs Europa activity on scalable cloud-based data management.
-Her research activity focuses on heterogeneous data integration, conceptual models, NoSQL storage systems integration, NoSQL data model characteristics and query expressive power.
+She received her Dr. Ing. degree in Computer Engineering from Università “Roma Tre” on heterogeneity in databases.
+She worked as a post-doc at Inria Saclay studying the problem of indexing RDF datasets for heterogeneous data in the cloud, supported by Inria with KIC EIT ICT Labs Europa activity on scalable cloud-based data management.
+Her research activity focuses on heterogeneous data integration, conceptual models and NoSQL systems.

 Petra Isenberg is a research scientist (CR) at Inria, Saclay, France in the Aviz research group.
 Prior to joining Inria, Petra received her PhD from the University of Calgary in 2010 and her Diplom-degree in Computational Visualistics from the University of Magdeburg in 2004.